-In this post, we’ll share tips and resources to help you teach 21st Century skills in your middle school courses.
+In this post, you’ll find tips and resources to help you teach 21st Century skills in your middle school courses.

-But before we get into the details, it’s important to understand what the phrase “21st Century skills” actually means.
+But before we get into the details, what does the phrase “21st Century skills” actually mean?

 What Are 21st Century Skills?